 The TLE Retriever will store the data files in the folder

 This target folder can not be changed in the TLE Retriever ‘Configuration’ window.
 To use the files with SatPC32 navigate with the menu ‘File|Open’ to that folder and select a file.
 Then open menu ‘Satellites’ and click ‘OK’.
 The filename and path will then be stored for future program starts.

-you determie the folder for target files.
-The program stores the filename and
+lets you determie the folder for target files.
+The program stores the

 bbb.
 The program HalloKepler by Gerd Riesner, DB3DH, provides similar comfortable abitilities to create Keplerian data sets from Space-Track files that can be used with SatPC32.
 HaloKepler can be downloaded for free from the website http://www.hallosat.de/.